 Ballots were moved that night to the counting center.
 On August 31 the scrutiny began in Dili, the capital of East Timor.
 Complaints of irregularities (mostly pressed by the United Front for East Timor Autonomy, an anti-independence group) were heard by electoral authorities on September 2 and 3.
 However, there was no sound proof of misbehavior, and complaints were dismissed.

-UN Secretary General Kofi Annan announced the final result of the vote on September 4 in New York City to the UN Security Council.
-Immediately after, the same consultation results were read in Dili showing 78.5 percent of electors had selected the preference favoring independence (rejecting special autonomy) and 21.5 selected the preference against independence (favoring the special autonomy).
+UN Secretary-General Kofi Annan announced the final result of the vote on September 4 in New York City to the UN Security Council.
+Immediately after, the same consultation results were read in Dili showing 78.5 percent of electors had selected the preference favoring independence (rejecting special autonomy) and 21.5 selected the preference against independence (favoring special autonomy).